recursivezero/astro-editor/docs/tasks-done/task-2025-07-22-search.md

 - Fuzzy search functionality (by filename and title [if present] only).
 - Probably best to have this via the command palette somehow.
 - Main goal is to make it quicker to find and edit documents in the current projects.
-- Unlikeley to be used heavily by users, since most editing will be on recent articles.
+- Unlikely to be used heavily by users, since most editing will be on recent articles.
-- The UI needs to be fast and snappy, and intuative.
+- The UI needs to be fast and snappy, and intuitive.

 ## Implementation Plan

 ### Overview

 Implement a simple, performant search feature integrated into the existing command palette infrastructure.
 The search will fuzzy-match against filenames and frontmatter titles across all collections in the current project.

 ### Technical Approach